Jon Stryker: Kalamazoo College

+Kalamazoo Nature Center

 In 2015, Stryker donated 22-acres of land running along the west fork of Portage Creek in Kalamazoo, Michigan, to the Kalamazoo Nature Center.
 In addition to the land donation, Stryker committed to giving as much as $700,000 as part of a 2-to-1 matching grant that would go toward a proposed multi-phase restoration of the property and an environmental education facility on the site.
 As a condition of the donation, several conservation easements were placed on the property to ensure that the land remains protected and accessible to the public in perpetuity.

+Western Michigan University

+In 2021, Stryker and his husband, Slobodan Randjelovic, donated five million dollars for student scholarships to Western Michigan University Homer Stryker M.D.
+School of Medicine in Kalamazoo.
+Previously, Stryker donated to the school's L. Lee Stryker Learning Hall, named for his father, and the Stryker family played a critical role in funding the medical school, which is named to honor Stryker's grandfather, Dr. Homer Stryker.